Skip to content

 Setting Up Your Game ID

 Open your DefaultGame.ini and add the section "[/Script/UnrealCrowdControl.CrowdControlDeveloperSettings]" if it's not there.
+These settings can also be edited in the editor under Project Settings → CrowdControlSettings.

 Alt